 We are developing toolkits, which will be practical ‘how-to’ guides and bodies of research, with tried-and-tested resources and tools for those working for social and ecological justice and positive change.

-We are currently in the process of designing, and fundraising for more Toolkits; to start in late 2021, exploring the themes of communicating and truth-telling in times of polarity and overcoming oppression and working with race, gender and difference.
+We are currently in the process of designing and fundraising for more toolkits, to start in late 2021, exploring the themes of communicating and truth telling in times of polarity and overcoming oppression and working with race, gender and difference.
 Please get in touch if you would like to know more and get involved.

-This includes reading and resource lists from previous GEN events, as well as content shared by our members and networks of support and collaboration.
+The GEN Resources Library includes reading and resource lists from previous GEN events, as well as content shared by our members and networks of support and collaboration.
 The library is an ongoing work in progress, and is ordered by either a GEN event cohort i.e. GESA 2018, or a themed reading list i.e. ‘Black History Month Library’ or ‘Climate change adaptation’.
 We are always looking to expand our pedagogical breadth and depth, and challenge and explore alternative worldviews and approaches, so we welcome new entries.

 Here, we share publications co-authored by GEN members, who connect through the commonalities in their reasonings and beliefs.